Position

 How to become a Kitchen Manager?

-2. Gain experience in kitchen roles.
+1. Gain culinary experience by working in various kitchen roles.

 How long does it take to become a Kitchen Manager?